rackerlabs/docs-cloud-load-balancers/api-docs/cloud-load-balancers-v1/api-reference/methods/post-add-node-v1.0-account-loadbalancers-loadbalancerid-nodes.rst

 The type attribute enables configuring the node as either PRIMARY or SECONDARY.

 Domain names are also accepted with certain restrictions.
-Refer to the :rax-devdocs:`List allowed domains
-<cloud-load-balancers/v1/developer-guide/#list-allowed-domains>` operation for
-information about how to list the allowed names.
+Refer to the :ref:`List allowed domains <get-list-allowed-domains>` operation for information about how to list the allowed names.
 Suppose that you want to add nodes to the load balancer before the services on those nodes are ready to serve traffic.
 As of right now, the default status for added nodes is